What can you do when you first become aware of fraud or that your identity has been stolen?

 When you’re ready:

 - First, notify your mobile carrier and let them know what’s happened.
 Verify with them that you have a security PIN on your account to help minimize any unauthorized changes.
+It’s also okay to tell them to flag the account for fraud attempts and a persistent target.
+They’ll mark the account in a different way than “regular” or default settings ones.
+They’re still reacting to the new crime era and improve their processes but slowwwly.

 - Second, start with your primary email account(s) and go change all your passwords to long, unique passphrases.
 It’s okay to write down complete info about each account as you go, including the link (URL) and login (username and new passphrase) as you go.